 “As a race we have become aware of certain dangers that surround us.
 We comprehend, for example, that nuclear power is a real danger for mankind, that over-crowding of the planet is the greatest of all.
 We have understood that the destruction of the environment is another enormous danger.
 But I truly believe that the lack of adequate imagery is a danger of the same magnitude.”
 Thus spake German director Werner Herzog.

-Though Herzog has always been an arch autodidact, I do wonder how much of an influence his conversations with friend and mentor Amos Vogel have had on him over the years.
+Though Herzog has always been an arch autodidact, one wonders how much of an influence his conversations with friend and mentor Amos Vogel have had on him over the years.
 Born in Austria in 1922, Vogel has been based in New York since 1938, and is one of America’s most innovative film curators and historians.
 In 1947 he created Cinema 16, a pioneering film club aimed at audiences thirsty for work “that cannot be seen elsewhere,” and in 1967 established the New York Film Festival where, the following year he screened Herzog’s first feature Signs of Life.
 Vogel later published the culmination of his thoughts (along with an extraordinary collection of stills) in Film as a Subversive Art, a book that drives home the notion Herzog states so eloquently above: that most of the images around us are worn-out, suffused with commercialism, even pernicious in their banality.
-[Here for an article about the reprint edition.]

 “In the 1940s, it was very difficult, even in New York, to see the kind of cinema I wanted to see,” says Vogel.
 “I knew there were lots of films that were far more interesting that the Hollywood product most people were going to.
 At the time there were lots of artists working on small, personal projects, but there was no showcase for experimental and documentary films, short fiction, and abstract animation.”
 After seeing avant-garde filmmaker Maya Deren introduce her own films at a small Greenwich Village theatre, Vogel decided to hire the venue himself, and started screening 16mm shorts under the banner of Cinema 16, a membership-only film society “for the adult moviegoer.”